NEU-SNS/content-differences/README.md

 ### Dataset

 We have data crawled for ~68k HTTPS supporting websites, which includes their internal links (at most 250) as well as content retrieved over HTTP/S (only if byte-wise different).
 It is around ~500GB in size, and we can make it available upon request.
 For ethical concerns, the data can only be used for research purposes.
-Please contact us at paracha.m@husky.neu.edu for support.
+Please contact us at paracha.m@northeastern.edu for support.
+Although for testing purposes, we provide easy access to a sample of the crawled data (see Releases).